Alex-wills/git_tutorial/README.md

 chetwood-uat
 chetwood-production
 Unit Tests
-Tests can be run by

-heroku local:run scripts/runtests.sh
-This simulates the way they are run on Heroku.

 Tests can be run internally on PyCharm too.
 However we have weird and patchy Django support.
 We're trying to fix this and the easiest way for now is to ask someone how to do it.